-We have examined the Town of Southwest Ranches, Florida's (the "Town") compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended September 30, 2023.
+We have examined the Town of Southwest Ranches, Florida's (the "Town"), compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies (the "specified requirements"), during the year ended September 30, 2024.
 Management is responsible for the Town's compliance with the specified requirements.
 Our responsibility is to express an opinion on the Town's compliance with the specified requirements based on our examination.